TG9541/W1209/README.md

 * no special tool installation necessary:
   * ready-made binaries, and source code, are provided
   * new binaries can be built with the help of Travis-CI
-  * interactive programming in Forth, even while the termostat task is running!
+  * interactive programming in Forth, even while the thermostat task is running!
   * any serial terminal program can be used, e.g. picocom, or cutecom (settings 9600-N-8-1)
 * data logger with 6 minutes (0.1h) to 10h intervall, and a 144 entry ring-buffer with log access through a serial console:
-  * Lowest temperature
-  * Highest temperature
+  * records lowest and highest temperature
-  * Heating duty cycle `DC = 100% * t.on/(t.on + t.off)`
-  * Number of relay cycles
+  * records the number of relay cycles, and the relay duty cycle
-  * `L.dump` command prints the log through the serial console - the latest entry is in the last line
+  * `L.dump` command prints the log through the serial console - the last line is the latest entry
   * `L.wipe` command erases the log memory
 * basic sensor failure detection
-* easy to use parameters menu (no need to search for a manual!) for set-point, hysteresis, and trip-delay
+* easy to use parameters menu for set-point, hysteresis, and trip-delay

-Although it's feature-complete, this is work in progress (please consider the software "beta").
+This is work in progress although it's feature-complete.
+Please consider the software "beta".

 Planned features:

 * a simple "field-bus" for building a network of thermostat units
 * more fail-safe features (e.g. parameter integrity, limits monitoring)

-With minor modifications, the code also works with [other generic thermostat boards](https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets#thermostats) for which STM8s eForth support exists.
+With minor modifications the code also works with [other generic thermostat boards](https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets#thermostats) for which STM8s eForth support exists.

 ## Getting Started

-After programming the [binary firmware](https://github.com/TG9541/W1209/releases) to the W1209 it works stand-alone.
-The parameters can be set using the board keys (`set`, `+`, `-`).
+After programming the [firmware binary](https://github.com/TG9541/W1209/releases) to the W1209, it works as normal thermostat, and parameters can be set using the board keys (`set`, `+`, `-`).

 For working with this repository the following items are recommended: